If you publish a post and no one is around to read it, did you write anything at all?

-And don’t forget to generously spread the word – help my social media marketing by sharing this post with everyone on every platform.
+And don’t forget to generously spread the word by sharing this post with everyone on every platform.

 Obviously, if you’re interested in analyzing my Email marketing strategy from an insider perspective, all you need to do is hop on my Email list. 😉 Looking forward to sending you refreshingly useful weekly Emails.